-- does not have a web seed time, in which case the team must provide a declared seed time; or - elects to use a declared seed time.
+- does not have a web seed time, in which case the team must provide a declared seed time;

+or

+- elects to use a declared seed time.

-Note: If a team elects to use a declared seed time, it must include on its entry form a proper justification for doing so.
+Note: If a team elects to use a declared seed time slower than its web seed time it must include on its entry form a proper justification for doing so.
+If the authorised approver is not satisfied with the justification the authorised approver may require the team to use its web seed time.

-2.10 Racing schedule [Tracked changes on trial from 1 August 2021]
+2.10 Racing schedule